The Crumbs house is full of recovering food addicts.

 Homemade Hot Pockets

 Ya’ll know we’re huge fans of pizza.
-We tried at least a couple dozen dough recipes before setting on our favorite.
+We tried at least a couple dozen dough recipes before settling on our favorite.

 Our sauce contains only four ingredients, two of which are salt and pepper, and is naturally sweet because of the dirt the tomatoes grow in (we use these tomatoes).
 After learning that some shredded cheese comes with an additive called cellulose, we opt for fresh mozzarella instead and slice it ourselves.
 Our only splurge is pepperoni, although we’re slowly on the quest to find a more natural version.